Introduction / History

 Prayer PointsView Arab, Moroccan in all countries.

-* Ask God to give the Moroccan Arab believers boldness to share the love of Christ with their friends and families.
+* Ask God to give Moroccan Arab believers boldness to share the love of Christ with their friends and families.